Position

 • Enforce park rules and regulations, including issuing citations and warnings.

-• Respond to emergencies, including medical emergencies, fires, and natural disasters.
+• Respond to emergencies, such as medical incidents, fires, and search and rescue operations.

 • Maintain and repair park facilities and equipment.